The IB Diploma Programme (IBDP)

 - The Extended Essay – an independent, self-directed, piece of research on a chosen subject

-- Creativity, Activity, Service (CAS) – students complete a project related to the above elements
+- Creativity, Activity, Service (CAS) – a portfolio of activities enjoyed and reflections on what they have learned related to the above

 Do you still need convincing?